roysoumya/roysoumya.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an Institute Ph.D.
-Research Fellow in the Department of Computer Science and Engineering at IIT Kharagpur, supervised by [Prof. Niloy Ganguly](http://www.facweb.iitkgp.ac.in/~niloy/) and [Prof. Shamik Sural](http://www.facweb.iitkgp.ac.in/~shamik/).
-I submitted my Ph.D thesis titled "Domain Adaptation for Medical Language Understanding" on October 2024.
+I successfully defended my Ph.D on May 2025 in the Department of Computer Science and Engineering at IIT Kharagpur, supervised by [Prof. Niloy Ganguly](http://www.facweb.iitkgp.ac.in/~niloy/) and [Prof. Shamik Sural](http://www.facweb.iitkgp.ac.in/~shamik/).
+My Ph.D thesis title was "Domain Adaptation for Medical Language Understanding".

 Currently, I am doing a research internship at the Health Innovation and Technology Centre of GE Healthcare India.
 I am looking for research scientist and postdoc positions in Foundation Models and Generative AI for medicine.